Epidemic Spreading with External Agents: Main Results and Discussion

-Our final upper bound is an alternate bound for the finish time with random external-agents in terms of a different structural property intimately related to spreading ability in graphs -- the \emph{conductance} (also called the \emph{isoperimetric constant}).
+Finally we give an alternate bound for the spreading time with random external-agents in terms of a different structural property intimately related to spreading ability in graphs -- the \emph{conductance} (also called the \emph{isoperimetric constant}).
 The conductance $\Psi(G)$ of a graph $G = (V,E)$ is defined as where for $A, B \subseteq V$, $E(A,B)$ denotes the number of edges that have exactly one endpoint each in $A$ and $B$.
 The conductance of a graph is a widely studied measure of how fast a random walk on the graph converges to stationarity \cite{bremaud:mcbook,dshah:gossipbook}.
 Analogous to Theorem \ref{thm:genach}, the next result formalizes the idea that spreading on a graph is dominated by the larger of (a) the number of pieces it can be broken into, and (b) the reciprocal of the piece conductance.